meganemichel/nf-tower-docs/content/docs/compute-envs/azure-batch.md

 2. Select the preferred region for this resource group.
 3. Click **Review and Create** to proceed to the review screen.
 4. Click **Create** to create the resources.
-5. TODO: Store the access keys
+5. Store the access keys for the newly created Azure Batch account as shown below.

+{{% pretty_screenshot img="/uploads/2021/02/azure_batch_keys.png" %}}

 ## Forge compute environment